About Ted

 Fishman's first book, China, Inc.: How the Rise of the Next Superpower Challenges America and the World (2005, revised 2009), became an international bestseller translated into twenty-five languages and published in 40 international editions.
 The book offered a prescient look at China's economic emergence and its effects on businesses and individuals worldwide.

-His second book, Shock of Gray: The Aging of the World's Population and How it Pits Young Against Old, Child Against Parent, Worker Against Boss, Company Against Rival, and Nation Against Nation (2010), examined how global demographic shifts drive economic change and reshape fundamental human relationships across families, workplaces, and nations.
+In Shock of Gray: The Aging of the World's Population and How it Pits Young Against Old, Child Against Parent, Worker Against Boss, Company Against Rival, and Nation Against Nation (2010), Fishman examines how global demographic shifts drive economic change and reshape fundamental human relationships across families, workplaces, and nations.

 The Concrete Book

 Fishman's forthcoming book delves into what he considers possibly the single most important and connecting foundational resource for the world.
-His recent reporting on concrete has appeared in Fast Company, National Geographic, and other leading publications, examining everything from sustainable cement innovations to the architectural marvels that concrete has made possible.
-Through extensive research and on-the-ground reporting, Fishman reveals the paradox at concrete's core: the same material that has profoundly improved human life is now central to the climate crisis we must solve.
+His recent reporting on concrete has appeared in Fast Company, IEEE Spectrum, and other leading publications, examining everything from sustainable cement innovations to the architectural marvels that concrete has made possible.
+The book pulls together Fishman’s extensive research, on-the-ground reporting, and hundreds of interviews to reveal the paradox at concrete's core: the same material that has profoundly improved human life is now central to the climate crisis we must solve.

 Journalist and Commentator